 Until we recorded the track I had been playing around with words and melody live, scat singing, never really completing the lyric till the morning of recording the track.
 We had been in Auckland for about a month living with The Androidss and couch surfing here and there.
 Roger Shepherd had tracked us down at The Androidss pad and offered to pay for us to record a 45 in Christchurch on our return.

 The last weekend in Auckland we played at the Reverb Room.
 On the Friday night after playing I dropped a tab of DMA, which is basically very strong psychedelic speed, horrid stuff, just horrid … taken in the hope it would be the real thing a la LSD.
 I had a terrible time, tripping for almost two days and yeah I managed to pull the last gig off on the Saturday night.
-It took me a long time to sort my self out mentally after this experience, weeks … maybe i never recovered!
+It took me a long time to sort myself out mentally after this experience, weeks … maybe I never recovered!
 Ha!

 So we arrive in Christchurch a few days later.
-At breakfast on the day of recording I started writing out "final" lyrics on a tissue with the help of Martin.
-I kept that scrawl for many years but alas its now gone.
+At breakfast on the day of recording, I started writing out "final" lyrics on a tissue with the help of Martin.
+I kept that scrawl for many years but alas it's now gone.
 So yeah, the lyrics are of post acid mental breakdown confusion, yearning to connect!

-When we got the test pressing were disappointed with the sound of it and figured we probably could’ve made a better job on our 2-track Revox.
+When we got the test pressing we were disappointed with the sound of it and figured we probably could’ve made a better job on our 2-track Revox.
 We became even more determined to record ourselves.
 The recording session took about half a day.
-Arnold from Nightshift studios engineered, and considering it was a meeting of chalk and cheese we managed to mangle a recording out of it.
-I even went to the mastering of the disc in Wellington to make sure they didn’t ruin what was already kind’ve ruined … god knows what I was thinking … I knew I couldn’t make it any better with my limited tech knowledge but was probably freaked out they would make it sound worse, somehow.
+Arnold from Nightshift studios engineered and considering it was a meeting of chalk and cheese we managed to mangle a recording out of it.
+I even went to the mastering of the disc in Wellington to make sure they didn’t ruin what was already kind of ruined … god knows what I was thinking … I knew I couldn’t make it any better with my limited tech knowledge but was probably freaked out they would make it sound worse, somehow.

-But of course now it shouldn’t sound any other way.
+But of course, now it shouldn’t sound any other way.
 Pure garage right?
 And then it made the Top 20!
 Were we shocked and delighted?
 Yeah!

 © 2015 David Kilgour, used with permission.